 Fig. 36.
-Bidirectional inventory control scheme for automatic reconfiguration of loops (in accordance with the radiation rule) and maximizing throughput.
-Shinskey (1981) Zotică et al. (2022).
+Bidirectional inventory control scheme for automatic reconfiguration of loops (in accordance with the radiation rule) and maximizing throughput (Shinskey, 1981) (Zotică et al., 2022).

 SP-H and SP-L are high and low inventory setpoints, with typical values 90% and 10%.

-Strictly speaking, with setpoints on (maximum) flows $(F{i,i})$, the four valves should have slave flow controllers (not shown).
-However, one may instead have setpoints on valve positions (replace $F{i,s}$ by $z{i,s}$), and then flow controllers are not needed.
+Strictly speaking, since there are setpoints on the (maximum) flows ($F{i,s}$), the four values should have slave flow controllers (not shown).
+However, one may instead have setpoints on value positions (replace $F{i,s}$ by $z{i,s}$), and then flow controllers are not needed.